Unity Ranger Station

 In the 20th century, Baker County experienced economic challenges as the mines and timber industries declined.
 However, the county's rich history and natural beauty have contributed to a growing tourism industry.
 Today, visitors can explore the remnants of mining operations, enjoy outdoor activities such as hiking and fishing, and immerse themselves in the area's fascinating heritage.

-This timeline provides a condensed summary of the historical journey of Baker County, Oregon.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Baker County, Oregon.